fazliddinmurodjonov/Writers/README.md

 # Writers
-<h4>This app for lovers of uzbek and world literature.It have been connected  with Firebase Storage and Firestore.You can add writer.<h4>
+<h4>This app for lovers of uzbek and world literature.
+It has been connected  with Firebase Storage and Firestore.
+You can add writer.<h4>

 <h2>DAY MODE<h2>